 Use a Metered Connection

 Windows 10 offers metered connections a compromise to save bandwidth.
 Microsoft confirms the operating system will only automatically download and install updates it classifies as ‘Priority’.
-User metered connection is another best way to control windows 10 update.
+User metered connection is another best way to control windows 10 updates.
 Whether it is Windows 10 home or pro does not permit the Windows Update files to download when the metered connection is functional.

 To Setup your internet connection as metered